Retiring comfortably — never mind wealthy — may seem out of reach to many people, given current savings rates and inflation.

 It’s easy to follow the herd, but if you want to be rich, you need to keep a cool head and make rational money decisions even in the midst of a crisis.

 9. Work longer

 Work longer, or at least wait a few years to file for Social Security.
-While you can file for Social Security benefits as early as age 62, you’ll get a lot more money in your monthly check if you wait until you’re 70.
+While you can file for Social Security benefits as early as age 62, you’ll get a lot more money in those monthly checks if you wait to start until you’re 70.

 Once you hit your full retirement age, you can get an 8% bump in your benefits for every year you wait to start receiving payments.
 However, you’ll want to file by age 70 because there is no benefit to waiting longer than that.